ekreative/symfony-chef/README.md

 * `writable` - array of directorys that should be writable by apache
 * `resque` - settings for resque - this section must exist for resque to be setup for this app.
 If this is set then parameters `redis_host`, `redis_port` and `redis_queue` will be set in Symfony
+* `aliases` - a set of aliases that you want to setup in your virtual host

 Sample: